icegoat9/ssp8ee/README.md

 ## Tips & Tricks

-* By using the Google Sheets app as the 'editor', you get access to all its UI features.
+* By using the Google Sheets app as the 'editor', you get access to all its UI features, some of which happen to be useful for the types of editing we want to do.
 These may vary across platforms and will change over time, but explore where you can tap, long-press, and so on (on cells, borders, row labels on the left, icons on the bottom), which provide various shortcuts to let you copy, paste, quickly insert and delete rows, zoom out to see more of a spritesheet, and so on...

 <img src="screenshots/sheets_deleterows.JPG" width=300><img src="screenshots/sheets_paste.JPG" width=300>